 In early 2020, when the trial first started, there were no known treatments for COVID-19.
-However, over time, effective treatments may become available, typically as the result of reliable information from randomised trials (including from this study).
-For example, in June 2020, results from the RECOVERY trial showed that dexamethasone reduces the mortality in COVID-19 patients requiring mechanical ventilation or oxygen.
-In response, many clinical guidelines now recommend the use of dexamethasone as standard of care for these types of patients.
+However, over time, effective treatments may become available, typically as the result of

 The RECOVERY trial randomises eligible participant to usual standard of care for the local hospital alone vs usual standard of care plus one or more additional study treatments.
 Over time, it is expected that usual standard of care alone will evolve.
 Thus randomisation will always be relevant to the current clinical situation and the incremental effects of the study treatments will be appropriately assessed.